athulspal/0xathulspal/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Web3 Software developer building projects using React.js and Node.js amd focusing on blockchain contracts.
+- 🔭 I’m currently a  Software Developer/ Smart Contract Auditor and I am focusing on blockchain tech.
-- 🌱 I’m currently learning how to build scalable smart contracts on Ethereum blockchain using Solidity and starting to contribute to FOSS.
+- 🌱 I’m currently learning how to build scalable smart contracts on Ethereum blockchain using Solidity and finding bugs in existing ones.
-- 👯 I’m looking to collaborate on open-source projects especially good first issues on Golang,k8s,Javascript,blockchain development, React.js, HTML5, CSS3, Bootstrap and React-Native.
+- 👯 I’m looking to collaborate on open-source projects.
-- 🤔- 💬 Ask me about Full-stack Web Development, Golang,Python, Solidity, Javascript , threejs and tech related ideas especially if you want to get started or still a newbie.
+- 🤔- 💬 Ask me about Full-stack Web3 Development, Golang ,Python, Solidity, Javascript , threejs and tech related ideas especially if you want to get started or still a newbie.
 - 😄 Pronouns: he/him
 <p align="center">
   Visitor count<br>